Bonyaha/Contract-Puzzles/readme.md

 Your goal is to modify the tests to make the test case pass without modifying the smart contract (and leaving the `isWon` assertion in place).

-for adding a remote repo, first delete .git folder, then reinitialize the repo with git init.
+for adding a remote repo, first delete .git folder, then reinitialize the repo with `git init`.